Do Antidepressants Affect Sex Drive?

 Bupropion, known by the brand name Wellbutrin, is another, more “sex friendly” option while other, older medications, including TCAs (tricyclic antidepressants) and MAOIs (Monoamine oxidase inhibitors) are less frequently prescribed.

-Depending on the study, sexual side effects can occur in anywhere from 15-80% of patients taking antidepressants.
+Although it is poorly understood exactly how antidepressants negatively impact sexual drive, and influence sexual side effects in women, theories suggest they affect the complex interaction of neurotransmitters and hormones, such as serotonin, norepinephrine and dopamine.
+Depending on the study, sexual side effects from antidepressants can occur in anywhere from 15-80% of patients.
 Although there is extensive evidence that antidepressants do cause sexual dysfunction in both men and women, estimating the exact prevalence in each group is still difficult.3 In reality, a general estimate of up to 50% of patients treated with SSRIs can struggle with one or more of the above-mentioned sexual side effects.

 SSRIs and SNRIs may also worsen pre-existing sexual difficulties or cause new dysfunction.
 One study published in Psychiatric Annals reported sexual dysfunction in 45% of people with untreated depression and in 63% of those who are treated with antidepressants, suggesting medication may increase the potential for sexual side effects such as low sex drive or libido.4

-The good news is there are options when considering antidepressants.
-Bupropion (Wellbutrin) has been shown to affect both norepinephrine and dopamine levels in the brain and is thus considered a more “prosexual” option for treating depression.
 Dopamine is known as the pleasure and reward neurotransmitter in the brain.
 Bupropion can be prescribed either alone or in combination with other antidepressants for women who are concerned about experiencing sexual side effects.
-Additionally, prescriptions like mirtazapine or vilazadone, which go by the brand names Remeron or Viibryd. may cause less sexual dysfunction and negative impacts on sex drive as compared to some SSRIs, like sertraline, which is most commonly known as Zoloft, or escitalopram, which is known by the brand name Lexapro.5 Regardless, every person will have an individual response to the medication they’re prescribed, so it’s best to keep an open line of communication with your provider if you’re experiencing any sexual side effects.
+Additionally, prescriptions like mirtazapine or vilazadone, which go by the brand names Remeron or Viibryd. may cause less sexual dysfunction and negative impacts on sex drive as compared to some SSRIs, like sertraline, which is most commonly known as Zoloft, Prozac, or escitalopram, which is known by the brand name Lexapro.5 Regardless, every person will have an individual response to the antidepressant medication they’re prescribed, so it’s best to keep an open line of communication with your provider if you’re experiencing any sexual side effects.

 Who is Most at Risk for Sexual Side Effects While on Antidepressants?

 In general, it’s important to note that sexual function may diminish with age.
-That said, the frequency and severity of sexual side effects caused by antidepressants can be due to multiple contributing factors.
+That said, the frequency and severity of sexual side effects in women caused by antidepressants can be due to multiple contributing factors.

 Women with chronic illness, particularly conditions that negatively impact blood flow, may be more at risk for experiencing vaginal dryness and painful intercourse.
 Poor blood flow affects the natural lubrication and elasticity of vaginal tissues.
-This lack of lubrication can lead to dryness, which is often the root of painful sex in women.
-Increased pain during intercourse can then negatively impact sex drive, creating a frustrating cycle of symptoms which is only made worse with antidepressant use.
+This lack of lubrication can lead to vaginal dryness, which is often the root of painful sex in women.
+Increased pain during intercourse can then negatively impact sex drive, creating a frustrating cycle of symptoms which is often only made worse with antidepressant use.

 Menopausal women may also be at higher risk for changes in sex drive while on antidepressants in addition to other sexual side effects.
-Some women become less interested in sex during menopause: they are physically uncomfortable, dealing with symptoms such as vaginal dryness or hot flashes, or they’re just too tired to engage due to interrupted sleep.
-Weight gain, due to slower metabolism, also plagues many menopausal women and takes a toll on sexual self-esteem.
+Some women become less interested in sex during menopause: they are physically uncomfortable, dealing with symptoms such as vaginal dryness or hot flashes, or they’re just too tired to engage due to interrupted sleepWeight gain, due to slower metabolism, also plagues many menopausal women and takes a toll on sexual self-esteem.
 If one doesn’t feel sexy, she may not feel sexual.
-Diminished hormones may also be associated with worsening depression.
+Changes in relationship status with age (i.e. divorce, separation or loss of a spouse) may also impact sexual function.
+Diminished hormones could also be associated with worsening depression.
 Adding an antidepressant may be the icing on the cake for decreased arousal, diminished sex drive or anorgasmia.

 Hear what advice Bonafide Chief Medical Officer, Dr. Alyssa Dweck, has about how to enhance libido and sexual satisfaction during and after menopause, below.